MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 UID: NF:acxcircuit.AcxFactoryCircuitCreate
 tech.root: audio
 title: AcxFactoryCircuitCreate
-ms.date: 08/12/2021
+ms.date: 02/01/2022
 targetos: Windows
-description: The AcxFactoryCircuitCreate function is used to create a circuit using an AcxFactory.
+description: The AcxFactoryCircuitCreate function is used to create a circuit using an Acx Circuit Factory.
 This function is located in the acxcircuit header.
 prerelease: true
 req.assembly:
 req.construct-type: function